biosustain/shu/README.md

 App to plot multidimensional data to a metabolic map.
 Metabolic maps are graphs with metabolites as nodes and reactions as edges.

+For a **quick start**, we provide a web application at https://biosustain.github.io/shu.
+There are example maps and data available at https://github.com/biosustain/shu_case_studies, that can be load with the buttons at the top-right.

+For a more comprehensive guide, visit the [documentation](https://biosustain.github.io/shu/docs/plotting.html).

 ## Why?

 [Escher](https://escher.github.io/#/) is great.
 In fact, the format